listedlinked/almex/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package almexd/almex-qt for Debian-based Linux systems.
-If you compile almexd/almex-qt yourself, there are some useful files here.
+This directory contains files used to package bbeed/bbee-qt for Debian-based Linux systems.
+If you compile bbeed/bbee-qt yourself, there are some useful files here.

-## almex: URI support ##
+## bbee: URI support ##

-almex-qt.desktop  (Gnome / Open Desktop)
+bbee-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install almex-qt.desktop
+	sudo desktop-file-install bbee-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your almexqt binary to `/usr/bin` and the `../../share/pixmaps/almex128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bbeeqt binary to `/usr/bin` and the `../../share/pixmaps/bbee128.png` to `/usr/share/pixmaps`

-almex-qt.protocol (KDE)
+bbee-qt.protocol (KDE)